Pfizer (NYSE:PFE) Updates FY 2022 Earnings Guidance

 Pfizer (NYSE:PFE – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $6.40-$6.50 for the period, compared to the consensus earnings per share estimate of $6.38.
+The company provided EPS guidance of $6.40-$6.50 for the period, compared to the consensus EPS estimate of $6.38.
 The company issued revenue guidance of $99.50 billion-$102.00 billion, compared to the consensus revenue estimate of $99.60 billion.

-Several equities research analysts have recently issued reports on the stock.
-Barclays lifted their price objective on shares of Pfizer from $44.00 to $49.00 and gave the stock an equal weight rating in a research report on Wednesday, November 2nd.
-Berenberg Bank set a $44.00 price target on shares of Pfizer in a research note on Wednesday, September 14th.
-UBS Group set a $55.00 price target on shares of Pfizer in a research note on Thursday, November 3rd.
-JPMorgan Chase & Co. set a $50.00 price target on shares of Pfizer in a research note on Tuesday, November 1st.
-Finally, SVB Leerink lifted their price objective on shares of Pfizer from $48.00 to $49.00 and gave the company a market perform rating in a research note on Thursday, November 3rd.
-Nine research analysts have rated the stock with a hold rating, eight have issued a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, the stock presently has an average rating of Moderate Buy and a consensus price target of $56.44.
+Several equities research analysts have recently issued reports on the company.
+SVB Leerink raised their price objective on Pfizer from $48.00 to $49.00 and gave the stock a market perform rating in a report on Thursday, November 3rd.
+The Goldman Sachs Group set a $47.00 price target on Pfizer in a research note on Tuesday.
+UBS Group set a $55.00 price objective on shares of Pfizer in a report on Thursday, November 3rd.
+Barclays boosted their target price on shares of Pfizer from $44.00 to $49.00 and gave the company an equal weight rating in a report on Wednesday, November 2nd.
+Finally, Morgan Stanley boosted their target price on Pfizer from $50.00 to $51.00 and gave the stock an equal weight rating in a report on Wednesday, November 2nd.
+Nine investment analysts have rated the stock with a hold rating, eight have issued a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, the company has an average rating of Moderate Buy and a consensus price target of $56.44.

 Pfizer Dividend Announcement